Bogdan8282/mern-tailwind-app/README.md

+This version of the project does not include Tailwind, you can get it [here](https://github.com/Bogdan8282/mern-tailwind-app) if you need it.

 To copy this repository run:

 ```
 git clone https://github.com/Bogdan8282/mern-app
 ```

-Then create .env file in your root directory and define variables like in this example:
+Then use `npm run install-all` to install all necessary packages.
+Create `.env` file in your root directory and define variables like in this example:

 ```
 NODE_ENV=production